wso2/docs-ei/en/micro-integrator/docs/setup/install_and_setup_overview.md

 			<a href="../../setup/installation/install_in_vm_binary">Install via the Binary</a>
 		</td>
 		<td>
-			Follow the instructions on downloading the Micro Integrator and installing the server on a VM by using the binary distribution.
+			Follow the instructions for downloading the Micro Integrator and installing the server on a VM by using the binary distribution.
 		</td>
 	</tr>
 	<tr>